Accessibility statement

 This radiated power can be measured in a reverberation chamber.
 We have shown that the technique allows the temperature of the body to be measured independently of its surface emissivity.
 Trial measurements with a spherical container filled with nine g/litre saline solution, a simple human tissue simulant, have shown that the technique offers a non-invasive temperature measurement with an accuracy of about one degree.

 We are working to refine this measurement technique which offers a non-invasive temperature measurement potentially independent of clothing.
-The relatively low frequency employed, 800 MHz, also offers the potential to measure the core body temperature rather than simply the surface temperature due to the skin depth at this frequency of several centimeters.
+The relatively low frequency employed, 800 MHz, also offers the potential to measure the core body temperature rather than simply the surface temperature due to the skin depth at this frequency of several centimetres.

 The work has been supported by a Leverhulme Emeritus Fellowship (EM-2021-039/4) held by Professor Emeritus Marvin.